ivan-hc/GIMP-appimage/README.md

 - https://github.com/ivan-hc/GIMP-appimage/releases/tag/continuous-stable
 - https://github.com/ivan-hc/GIMP-appimage/releases/latest

+The build is updated every Sunday.

 ---------------------------

-## Developer Edition, for brave hearts
+## 2. Developer Edition, for brave hearts
 GIMP "Dev" is the upcoming version with all latest features and port to the more recent technologies.

 To build this AppImage I've used the package "gimp-devel" from the Arch User Repository "AUR" (see https://aur.archlinux.org/packages/gimp-devel).